mendeljacks/ledn_challenge/README.md

 Aight today we're gonna build a simple transaction ledger.

 The goal is to demonstrate a simple crud api.
-I'll be using express, node.js and mysql cause that's what I'm comfortable with, however the storage mechanism will be abstracted so that in future this systm can use a different database should the need arise.
+I'll be using express, node.js and mysql.

 # Scope
-From the business specs, there are only two entities: accounts and transactions, which are related 1:many.
+From the business specs, there are only two entities: accounts and transactions, which have a one to many relationship.

-- Typically JWT authentication could be used, but to begin let's assume only admin users use internally so I will not be implementing roles/perms/signup/signin.
+- Typically JWT authentication could be used, but to begin let's imagine our adminswill not be needing  roles/perms/signup/signin just yet.
-- I will assume performance matters minimise copying and support batch queries however will not implement materialised views for the aggregations.
-If performance is critical additional gains can be achieved with prepared statements, pre-compiled checking functions such as ajv or even faster languages such as rust.
+- Performance will start to matter so I will batch queries and minimise copying however will not implement materialised views for the aggregated balance.
+Additional gains can be achieved with prepared statements, pre-compiled validation functions (ajv) or dropping down to rust.

-I will achieve retrieving accounts, retrieving account balances, debiting, crediting and transfering between accounts using the following routes:

-1. POST /users Creates Users in batch

-2. Query route for get account with its balance
-3. Mutation route for Debits/Credits/Transfers

 What I will include:
-- validation to prevent user error
+- Query users/transactions
+- Mutate users/transactions
+- Validation
-- tests to prevent programmer error
+- Tests to prevent programmer error
-- types to make future maintainance a breeze
+- Types to make future maintainance a breeze

-Extra features such as rate limits or token expiry can be added if requested. no env, ci/cd and hosting
+- Examples (see examples.http)

+What I will not include:
+- Rate limits
+- Jwt/bcrypt
+- Env management
+- Ci/cd
+- Logging
+- Hosting

 # Getting started